 Careful studies were done before the FDA approved Botox for use in the bladder.
 It is very safe and effective.
 In a small number of patients, the bladder becomes over relaxed and urinary retention is possible.
 There can be a small amount of bleeding at the injection sites, but it generally is minimal and lasts less than a day.

-What can I expect after my Kansas City botox treatment for overactive bladder?
+What can I expect after my Botox Treatment?

 There will be some early improvement with less overactive bladder symptoms, but the greatest benefit comes at about 1 week.
 Botox will remain active in the bladder wall for about 6 months and can then be repeated.
 There is no known limit to the number of treatments a patient may have.
 Botox is a good alternative for patients who are not able to take or did not benefit from oral medications.